Bineesh627/miniProject/README.md

 ## Initialization commands

-To create a Django project, use the following command in Python:
+To create a Django project, use the following command:

 ```
 django-admin startproject <project name>
 ```

-To create an app in Django, use the following command in Python:
+To create an app in Django, use the following command:

 ```
 django-admin startapp <app name>